Frqei/Discord-Bot-Twitter-Live/README.md

 # DiscordBotTwitterlive
+A discord bot which send to discord links from selected twitter users<br/>
 We assume you have node installed (I used v7.10)
-A discord bot which send to discord links from selected twitter users

  1- just go to https://discordapp.com/  (login/register) then go to developers <br/>